turingschool/front-end-curriculum/lessons/module-1/html-1.md

 The front-end of the web is based on three major technologies:

-* __STRUCTURE__:  HyperText Markup Language (HTML) defines the structure and semantics of web pages on the web.
+* __HTML aka "STRUCTURE"__:  HyperText Markup Language (HTML) defines the structure and semantics of web pages on the web.
-* __PRESENTATION__:  Cascading Style Sheets (CSS) sets the look and style of a web page.
+* __CSS aka "PRESENTATION"__:  Cascading Style Sheets (CSS) sets the look and style of a web page.
 CSS provides style to the structure provided by HTML.
-* __BEHAVIOR__:  JavaScript allows us to define interaction in our pages.
+* __JavaScript aka "BEHAVIOR"__:  JavaScript allows us to define interaction in our pages.
 What happens when a user clicks on a certain area?

 ## What is HTML?